Rafael Devers Player Props: Red Sox vs. Angels

-On Friday, Rafael Devers (on the back of going 1-for-4 with a home run and three RBI) and the Boston Red Sox face the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
-First pitch is at 7:10 PM ET.
+The Boston Red Sox, including Rafael Devers (hitting .211 in his past 10 games, with a double, six home runs, four walks and 12 RBI), battle starter Tyler Anderson and the Los Angeles Angels at Fenway Park, Saturday at 4:10 PM ET.

-In his most recent game, he collected three RBI (going 1-for-4 with a home run) against the Rays.
+In his most recent game, he hit a home run while going 1-for-3 against the Angels.

 Rafael Devers Game Info & Props vs. the Angels